Children Behavior Therapy in Michigan

-Who is Behavior Problem Therapy For?
+Who is Behavior Therapy For?

 Behavior Problem Therapy is beneficial for children who have trouble controlling their emotions and behaviors.
 Learning to regulate and express emotions is all part of being a child, so it is expected that a child may have a meltdown in the middle of the store.
 Learning the correct way to behave in different settings is also a part of childhood, therefore, it is expected that a child may eat five cookies even though they knew they weren’t supposed to.
 These types of behaviors do not qualify a child to need Behavior Problem Therapy, rather, it is when these behaviors begin to violate the rights of others or cause a significant conflict between the child and societal norms.

-Behavior Problem Therapy for Different Diagnoses
+Children Behavior Therapy for Different Diagnoses

 • Oppositional Defiant Disorder: Children with this disorder are often show symptoms that evidence them having an angry/irritable mood, argumentative/defiant behavior, or vindictiveness.